Upcoding, Unbundling, and Other Forms of Healthcare Fraud

 “The rules for Medicare are so confusing as to what you can bill for, what the codes are, and everything else, that some practitioners and administrators think that what the government calls healthcare fraud is really just a bunch of errors being made,” Saccoccio says.
 “But that’s not the case: there really is deliberate, extensive fraud that occurs.
 And it’s not just folks that made a mistake or didn’t know what the rules were.”

-“On the individual practitioner side, the average physician or physician group practice should make sure their staff have gotten proper training about coding,” Saccoccio says.
+“On the individual practitioner side, the average physician or physician group practice should make sure their staff has gotten proper training about coding,” Saccoccio says.
 “They should also have a compliance plan in place to make sure the ones doing coding and billing know what the rules are, and if they see something that may be wrong, that they report it and correct it.”

 The Larger Landscape of Healthcare Fraud